zarr-developers/zarr-python/.github/ISSUE_TEMPLATE.md

 * Operating system (Linux/Windows/Mac)
 * How Zarr was installed (e.g., "using pip into virtual environment", or "using conda")

-Also, if you think it might be relevant, please provide the output from ``pip list`` or ``conda list`` depending on which was used to install Zarr.
+Also, if you think it might be relevant, please provide the output from ``pip freeze`` or ``conda env export`` depending on which was used to install Zarr.